waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hole:** A tile that functions as a warp, dropping the player to a lower floor.
 - **Spinner (`spinner_`...):** Forces movement in the specified direction.
 - **Boulder Pushing Mechanic (FINAL CORRECTION):** After activating Strength, stand adjacent to a boulder and face it.
 Pressing the directional button towards the boulder pushes it one tile.
 The player character **remains in their original position** and does NOT move into the boulder's previous space.
-- **Elevation Traversal (Correction):** Movement between 'elevated_ground' and 'ground' is ONLY possible via 'steps' tiles.
+- **Elevation Traversal (Correction):** Movement between 'elevated_ground' and 'ground' is ONLY possible via 'steps' or 'cleared_boulder_barrier' tiles.
 It is not possible to 'step down' from a ledge-like edge of an elevated area.

 ## B. General Rules & Heuristics
 - **PC Interaction:** To use a PC, stand directly below it, face up, and press 'A'.